May 14, 2025

 Word-Based Questions

 Word-based questions provide a scenario, and the student must respond to the accompanying questions.
-Let’s look at an example from a previous edition of the CASPer:
+Let’s look at an example from a previous edition of the Casper:

 You are a physician on duty at the local ER.
 A 'scruffy' looking middle-aged man dressed in sweatpants and an old sweater walks in complaining of severe back pain.
 While taking the history, the man kept insisting that the only thing that helps his pain is a very strong painkiller.
 A nurse quietly tells you that this gentleman frequently visits the hospital and gets prescribed painkillers.